Miami Plan 2023 Perspectives Areas

 Creative Arts (3 credits)

-Courses in creative disciplines, such as visual art, design, music, dance, multimedia, and/or dramatic performance, help students understand, appreciate, and critically engage creative works.
-In addition, these courses emphasize the role of the arts in the discourse of societal or cultural values.
-Creative Arts courses must meet all four of the following student learning outcomes:
+Courses in creative disciplines, such as visual art, design, music, dance, technology, multimedia, and/or dramatic performance, help students understand, appreciate, and critically engage artistic artifacts.
+In addition, these courses emphasize the role of creative disciplines in a cultural framework.
+Creative Arts courses must meet all three of the following student learning outcomes:

 Student Learning Outcomes